egnor/pivid/doc/protocol.md

 # Pivid REST API protocol

-When [pivid_server](running.md#pivid_server) is running, it listens for HTTP requests on `http://localhost:31415` by default.
-No authentication is done, which is why only localhost connections are allowed by default.
+When [pivid_server](running.md#pivid_server) is running, it listens for requests on `http://localhost:31415` (the port is configurable) without authentication.
 (Consider using an HTTP proxy to add authentication, HTTPS, and other features as needed.)

-The Pivid HTTP server is not interesting to visit with a browser, but serves these request types with JSON (content-type `application/json`) data.
+It serves the following request types, accepting and returning JSON (content-type `application/json`) data.

 Syntax note: In this guide, `«double chevrons»` mark a value placeholder, `⟦hollow brackets⟧` mark an optional item, and `three dots ⋯` indicate